Many thanks to DA reader, Cdbob, for his recent Forum post about Dort Financial Credit Union’s (Dort Financial) IRA Shares account.

-Joining Dort Financial and/or opening a Boost Checking account can be done online or at any of ten mid-Michigan branches located in Clio, Davison, Fenton, Flint (3), Grand Blanc, Lapeer, Owosso, and Swartz Creek.
+Joining Dort Financial and/or opening an IRA Shares account can be done online or at any of ten mid-Michigan branches located in Clio, Davison, Fenton, Flint (3), Grand Blanc, Lapeer, Owosso, and Swartz Creek.
 Appointments are available and can be scheduled using Dort Financial’s Appointment Widget.

 It’s easy to join – by making a $5 minimum deposit to your Primary Savings Account.

 Dort Financial participates in the CO-OP ATM network, but not the Shared Branch network.